Henry I, Duke of Münsterberg-Oels: Life

-As the first count of Kladsko Heinrich resided with his family on Kladsko Castle, where his court was located.
+As the first count of Kladsko, Heinrich resided with his family at Kladsko Castle, where his court was located.
 At first, the office of Landeshauptmann was held by Hans of Warnsdorf, who had been appointed by George of Poděbrady.

-He was succeeded by in 1474 by Hans of Bernstein, who was succeeded by Hans Pannwitz of Rengersdorf in 1477.
+He was succeeded by in 1474 by Hans of Bernstein, who was in turn succeeded by Hans Pannwitz of Rengersdorf in 1477.
 His marshalls were, in order, Jan Horušovsky of Roztok, Jan Fulstein of Slavkov and Zbyněk of Buchov.
 His comptroller was George of Bischofsheim; Court Chancellor was Kliment of Jakšonov.
 Although Henry himself had an excellent knowledge of the German language, most of the documents produced in his office were written in Czech.

 At the request of the Abbot Peter of Broumov, Heinrich the Elder's troops entered the city of Broumov on 24 April 1472 without a fight.
 The city had been occupied by captain Franz von Hag of the Bohemian counter-king Matthias Corvinus in 1469, and the Hungarian soldiers still were in the city.
 Thus, Henry acquired Broumov and the surrounding land.
 He ruled it until 1483 and then incorporated it into the county of Kladsko, with the consent of king Vladislas II.
 Hans of Warnsdorf went on making incursions against Silesia, at Henry's request.
 Because of the associated threats, some Silesian towns voluntarily paid war funds and contributions to Duke Henry.

 On 9 January 1473 the Pope lifted the interdict imposed on George of Poděbrady and his sons, and gave them absolution.
 That same year, Henry and his brothers Victor and Henry the Younger tried to resolve their dispute about the Crown of Saint Wenceslas.
-To this end, they invited representatives of Bohemia, Poland, Silesia and Lausitz to participate in negotiations in Opava, which was held by Victor at the time.
+To this end, they invited representatives of Bohemia, Poland, Silesia and Lausitz to participate in negotiations in Opava, which were held by Victor.
 Although the negotiations were not successful, King Vladislas promised to erase the brothers' debts.
 To this end, taxes would be levied.
-In a dispute in 1473 between the county's Free Judges and the cities of Kladsko, Bystrzyca Kłodzka, Radków and Lądek-Zdrój about the brewing right Henry decided in favor of the cities.
+In a dispute in 1473 between the county's Free Judges and the cities of Kladsko, Bystrzyca Kłodzka, Radków and Lądek-Zdrój about the brewing right, Henry decided in favor of the cities.